YuryChislov/demo-project/docs/Introduction .md

 ### Test cases
-Since I was limited in time when I was implementing this project, and I did not have enough documentation with the requirements, I used Research testing and a heuristic approach.
+Since I was limited in time when I was implementing this project, and I did not have enough documentation with the requirements, I used Exploratory testing and a heuristic approach.
 I selected some of the most important functions in my opinion that are vital for this website, and created my own test for them:
 * Test successful login
 * Tst unsuccessful login
 * Test Create Employee